agastyak1/CraigsLink/README.md

 - **sss**: General Search
 - Almost ALL categories in Craigslist are supported - the above are just some common/general ones.

+### Abilty to search titles only, search for clean titles (cars), and almost every single Craigslist parameter is supported.

 ### Manual Testing
 1. Start the application
 2. Try various example queries